-MS_FT 482-0 Advanced Internship in Marriage & Family Therapy (1 Unit)
+MS_FT 482-0 Advanced Internship in Marriage & Family Therapy (1 Unit) Clinical internship in the Bette D. Harris Family and Child Clinic for 15 to 20 hours per week under AAMFT approved supervision.
+Students advance their skills in providing systemic, integrative assessment and and intervention.
+MSMFT Online.

-Clinical internship in the Bette D. Harris Family and Child Clinic for 15 to 20 hours per week under AAMFT approved supervision.
-Students advance their skills in providing systemic, integrative assessment and treatment for clients.
+treatment for clients.
 Begins in Fall quarter of the second year and continues for the duration of the program for 1 credit per quarter.
-Prerequisites: MS_FT 480-0; Pre-practicum in Marriage and Family Therapy; MS-FT 481-0 Internship in Marriage and Family Therapy.
+Prerequisites: MS_FT 480-0; Pre-practicum in Marriage and Family Therapy; MS-FT 481-0 Internship in Marriage and Family Therapy MSMFT On-Campus.